sigp/lighthouse/book/src/ethdenver.md

 - Analyzing memory usage in Lighthouse.
 Presently we're seeing lots more physical RAM usage in `htop` than compared to what shows in `valgrind` or `heaptrack`.
 We suspect this is fragmentation, but that's quite hard to prove.
-If you can cut our RAM usage in half without comprimising block/attestation processing times then we'll be _very, very_ grateful!
+If you can cut our RAM usage in half without compromising block/attestation processing times then we'll be _very, very_ grateful!
 	We have some time put away for this next week, if you can do it at the hackathon we can focus on other things!